Diving in Fiji is incredible. Warm, clear water, great visibility, myriad colourful fish and coral. Simply the best.

 Every dive in Fiji will be different but equally rewarding and pleasurable, not just the dive itself but before and after as well.
 You are with friendly, professional people who make sure you get the best from your dive.

 If you have a certificate, plan to dive in Fiji.
-If you aren't certified, you can hop in the pool at your resort for a free trial.
-If you like it, you can take the introductory dive.
-Most resorts/hotels offer dive experiences.
+If you aren't certified, you may be able to hop in the pool at your resort for a free trial.
+If you like it, you can do an introductory dive.

 1. Jean-Michel Cousteau Fiji Islands Resort